-Great leaders effectively delegate responsibilities to competent people as a critical driver to productivity and scale.
+Great leaders effectively delegate responsibilities to competent people as a critical driver of productivity and scale.
 There is a feedback loop, and the parties check in to ensure the successful completion of the work.

 Abdication is to relinquish responsibility or give up voluntarily.
-The act of assigning security responsibilities to someone and then avoiding efforts to ensure the work’s completion would be abdication.
+Assigning security responsibilities to someone and avoiding efforts to ensure the work’s completion would be abdication.
 Paying your invoice each month is not a guarantee of completed work.

-The act of delegating cybersecurity to your MSP is prone to problems that lead to disastrous results.
-As MSPs fail in their duty to protect their customers, this typically becomes apparent after business disruption events occur.
+Delegating cybersecurity to your MSP is prone to problems that lead to disastrous results.
+As MSPs fail in their duty to protect their customers, this becomes apparent after business disruption events occur.